eigr/spawn-java-std-sdk/README.md

 In other words, all instances added through the bind method of the SimpleDependencyInjector class will be singletons.
 This mechanism works much more like a bucket of objects that will be forwarded via your actor's constructor.

+> **_NOTE:_** **Why not use the java cdi 2.0 spec?**
+Our goals are to keep the SDK for standalone Java applications very simple.
+We consider that implementing the entire specification would not be viable for us at the moment.
+It would be a lot of effort and energy expenditure that we consider spending on other parts of the ecosystem that we think will guarantee us more benefits.
+However, as an open source project we will be happy if anyone wants to contribute in this regard.

 ### Types of Actors

 First we need to understand how the various types of actors available in Spawn behave.
 Spawn defines the following types of Actors: